hryanjones/kyakarun/README.md

 ----

 ## TODOs in rough prioirity order
+* Timer screen when say "okay" -- NEEDS TESTING

-* View & Edit existing tasks (goes to same place as done -> archive)
+* View & Edit existing tasks
-* Add priority as a new prop on activities and change the weighting
 * Create a top bar with branding and menu
   * X button will become a right-facing arrow that takes the place of the menu
   * only menu item currently will be to list activities
 * Add a settings section in the menu
   * only setting right now is whether or not to mix activities from nearby times
-* Mix from times that are directly nearby *only* (reuse TIME_BREAK_POINTS)
-* Timer screen when say "okay"
+* Add default options under "can't" that include that "X minutes is too short/long for Y" if the activity idealtime doesn't match the suggested time
+* Add priority as a new prop on activities and change the weighting
 * Make it so you can add 1-time tasks that get archived when they're complete
+* on selecting "naw" could ask for an optional reason why not (doubles the number of clicks to reject, is worth it?)

 ### Nice to haves
 * notification on the top (have to allow site to send notifications)